codacy/docs/docs/organizations/using-gate-policies.md

 Gate policies help you ensure that Codacy uses the same [quality gates](../repositories-configure/adjusting-quality-gates.md) across your organization repositories.

 Codacy provides a built-in gate policy, **Codacy Gate Policy**, which sets minimum quality levels for pull requests and commits.
+The following screenshot displays the default configuration values:

+![Codacy built-in gate policy](images/gate-policy-codacy-default.png)

-By default, Codacy applies this gate policy automatically to newly added repositories.
+By default, Codacy applies the **Codacy Gate Policy** automatically to newly added repositories.
 You can then create new gate policies with different quality gates and make them the default for your organization.

-![Codacy built-in gate policy](images/gate-policy-codacy-default.png)

 ## Creating a new gate policy {: id="creating"}